muzaffertanis/Multi-Layer-Perceptron-Implementation/README.md

 # Multi-Layer-Perceptron-Implementation
 C++ Multi Layer Perceptron implementation.
-The implementation can be used as an header only library.
+The implementation can be used as a header only library.

 ## Basic usage
 ```c++